 As well as holidays and breaks, we arrange day-trips and visits, such as a recent visit to Harrow School, where we had the opportunity of seeing Trollope’s name carved into the wall, and of walking down the Obadiah Slope.
 We have visited Salisbury and Peterborough cathedrals, and explored the alms houses at Winchester, inspiration for Hiram’s Hospital in The Warden.
 Wherever Trollope went, we like to follow!

-Whether you would like to tramp around the Trollope Trail in Ireland, or attend a glittering reception at Covent Garden Opera House, membership of the Trollope Society opens up the world of Anthony Trollope, and everyone is welcome to join us.
+Whether you would like to tramp around the Trollope Trail in Ireland, or attend a prestigious gala dinner, membership of the Trollope Society opens up the world of Anthony Trollope, and everyone is welcome to join us.